simeks/doris/README.md

 ### Vicuna

-Vicuna-13B is a fine-tuned version of LLaMA.
-[5]
+Vicuna-13B is a fine-tuned version of LLaMA [5].

 ### LLaMA/Alpaca